Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Experiments

 \subsection{Performance Comparison}

 As shown in \cref{tab:imr}, in the three task settings on ImageNet-R, MQMK achieves SOTA performance.
 In the 5-task and 10-task splits, MQMK shows no significant performance gap compared to joint training.
 For the small task split, the continual learning performance with MQMK no longer shows a significant gap compared to traditional joint training with all data.
-This suggests that the performance on ImageNet-R with the 5-task and 10-task splits may have already approached its oracle.
-However, on the 20-task split, the improvement with MQMK is relatively small.
-This may be due to each query generating a subspace, and long-term continual learning leads to an increase in the number of subspaces.
-Different subspaces might overlap to some extent, making it difficult to perform precise query prompting.
+This indicates that the performance on ImageNet-R with the 5-task and 10-task splits is relatively close to its oracle.
+However, on the 20-task split, MQMK still shows a noticeable performance gap compared to joint training.
+A possible explanation is that as the number of tasks increases, the limited data per task becomes inadequate for training high-quality e-prompts, ultimately resulting in a degradation of overall performance.
 Additionally, compared to the high-performing CPrompt and EvoPrompt, MQMK has a clear advantage in terms of forgetting rate.
-This indicates that MQMK not only achieves higher final performance, but also experiences smaller performance degradation during the learning process.
+This indicates that MQMK not only achieves higher final performance, but also experiences smaller performance degradation.
 CODA-P has a low forgetting rate, yet its average accuracy is also relatively low.
 This suggests that CODA-P exhibits overall stability in performance, but its final performance is average.

 On CIFAR-100, \textbf{MQMK also achieves performance close to that of joint training, improving by 3.91\% compared to CPrompt}, while maintaining a low forgetting rate.
 On DomainNet, MQMK shows a 2.65\% performance improvement over CPrompt, along with the lowest forgetting rate.
 Split-DomainNet is an class-imbalanced dataset, where MQMK achieves 90\% accuracy on some tasks, while on tasks with small sample sizes, the accuracy drops to only 60\%.
 The issues of small samples and class imbalance may be the reasons for the poor performance of all continual learning algorithms.